replicatedhq/kurl.sh/src/markdown-pages/add-ons/rke2.md

 In contrast to K3s, which has deviated from upstream Kubernetes to better support edge deployments, RKE2 maintains closer alignment with upstream Kubernetes.

 ## Operating System Compatibility
-The RKE2 add-on is currently only supported on CentOS 7 or 8.
+The RKE2 add-on is currently only supported on CentOS 7.

 ## Add-On Compatibility
 The following are included by default with RKE2: